l33tm3/AISecUncensored/README.md

 Contributions are welcome.
 Please open an issue first to discuss what you would like to change or add.

+If you find errors, don't forget to tag us in the discussion.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.
+Ok